emersonrp/fallout.bas/README.md

 * Possibly have it ask at start-time how many words or what length or...?

-[^1]: I develop on LSDOS 6, and don't test on TRSDOS, but to the best of my knowledge, the BASIC supplied with TRSDOS 6 is the same as that supplied with LS-DOS 6.
+[^1]: I develop on LS-DOS 6, and don't test on TRSDOS, but to the best of my knowledge, the BASIC supplied with TRSDOS 6 is the same as that supplied with LS-DOS 6.
 If you find something not working on TRSDOS, please open an issue.

 R Pickett emerson@hayseed.net